baileymh/pf1e-content/README.md

 ## Planned Features/Additions

-The following represent some of the planned features I intend to impliment:
-- Kingdom Building Rules
+The following represent some of the planned features I intend to impliment: x Kingdom Building Rules x Traps x Diseases
-- Traps
-- Diseases
 - Haunts
 - Madnesses
 - Curses
-- Poisons (those currently missing or not included)
+- Poisons (those currently missing or not included as items)
 - Deities
 - Occult Rituals
 - Additional buffs/debuffs
 - Racial traits
 - Arcane Familiars
+- Summoned Monsters
+- GM'ing Tools and Resources
-- Potential Journal packs for Mythic Adventures, Occult Adventures, etc..
+- Potential Journal packs for Occult Adventures, Planar Adventures, Ultimate ___, etc..

-## Contributing
+## Want to Help?
 If you would like to help, you can do so through the Let's Contribute module feature for both PF-Content and PF1e Archetypes.
 If you have made Changes to any of the items added by this module (Changes, better icons, fixed typos, tags, grammar), you can upload those changes by clicking the icon in the top left corner.
 I will be regularly checking and merging changes people submit.

 ![image](https://user-images.githubusercontent.com/48079051/112698892-10d07180-8e61-11eb-88c4-273783ea6dad.png)